cwagdev/RWDevCon-Countdown/0-For-Instructor/3-Lab.markdown

 	private func calculatePreferredSize() {
 	  if expandedIndexPath == nil {
-        preferredContentSize = CGSize(width: 0, height: min(targetDays.count * 50, 150))
+    preferredContentSize = CGSize(width: 0, height: CGFloat(min(targetDays.count * 50, 150)))
 	  } else {
 	    preferredContentSize = CGSize(width: 0, height: 150)
 	  }
 	}

 This method now takes into consideration your new variable.
-If the variable is set the content size will be 150 points heigh regardless of the number of timers configured.
+If the variable is set the content size will be 150 points height regardless of the number of timers configured.

 Next up, implement `tableView(tableView:heightForRowAtIndexPath:)` in the class extension that conforms to the `UITableViewDataSource` and  `UITableViewDelegate` protocols.